Mariage (card game): Ambiguities

 A number of ambiguities in this description correspond to variations in the game's offshoots.
 The number of cards is not specified, although from the encyclopaedia's entry for 'playing card' and from other early rules for Mariage it follows that it was most likely 32.
 The scoring scheme is not explained, although it is likely to have been the standard Ace-Ten scheme (see table).
 It is not specified when and how a mariage is announced.
 In some modern variants, players can announce a mariage from their hands at any time, or only after winning a trick.
-In others a mariage occurs when Ober and Unter (King and Queen) fall into the same trick.
+In others a mariage occurs when Ober and Unter (or king and queen) fall into the same trick.
 In the second phase of the game players must follow suit, but it is not specified whether they must win the trick if possible, or whether they must trump if they cannot follow suit.
 All these variations exist in modern offshoots of the game.

 Mariage (18th century)

 The earliest known more or less complete set of rules is listed in Palamedes Redivivus in 1739.
 It was described as "a very easy game" played with 32 German-suited cards.
 The pack is shuffled and cut before 3 cards are dealt to each player, non-dealer first.
-Then the dealer turns the next card for trumps before dealing another 3 cards to each player.
+Then the dealer turns the next card for trump before dealing another 3 cards to each player.
 Again the trump upcard may be 'robbed' (rauben), i.e. exchanged by the player with the trump 7.